Ask 100 football fans what ‘underrated’ means to them and you’ll get 100 different answers.

 But longevity itself isn’t enough to make someone underrated, otherwise this piece would be dedicated to Arsenal’s stubborn stalwart Carl Jenkinson.
 To understand the genius of Fernandinho we need to peel back his layers.

 Playing as the pivot in a Pep Guardiola side is a role few midfielders are cut out for.
 It’s relentless.
 When one of Pep’s attacking midfielders is off their game, there’s always another to pick up the slack.
-That’s not the case for Pep’s sole deep-lying anchor.
+That’s not the case for Pep’s sole deep-lying anchor, something new boy Rodri has found out the hard way so far this season.

 In possession, Fernandinho needs to be the angle upon which City’s goalkeeper, full-backs and centre-halves can bounce the ball out from the back.